nosilver4u/ewww-image-optimizer/readme.txt

 1. **Smooth Handling** with pixel-perfect optimization using industry-leading tools and progressive rendering.
 1. **High Torque** as we bring you the best compression/quality ratio available with our lossy options for JPG, PNG, and PDF files.
 1. **Adaptive Steering** with intelligent conversion options to get the right image format for the job (JPG, PNG, or GIF).
 1. **Free Parking** The core plugin is free and always will be.
-Additionally, if you choose the API, you never pay for an image we can’t compress, you are never billed for a month you do not use the API, and pre-paid credits never expire.
-Plus, get WebP image generation at no extra cost: any JPG or PNG can be converted to Google’s next-generation image format.
+However, our paid services offer up to 80% compression, and a [host of other features](https://ewww.io/plans/)!
 1. **Comprehensive Coverage:** no image gets left behind, optimize everything on your site, beyond just the WordPress Media Library.
 1. **Safety First:** all communications are secured with top SSL encryption.
 1. **Roadside Assistance:** top-notch support is in our DNA.
 While API customers get top priority, we answer [every single support question with care](https://ewww.io/contact-us/).